Supermarket: Self-service grocery stores

+Birth of the supermarket

 Historically, there has been much debate about the origin of the supermarket.
-For example, Southern California grocery store chains Alpha Beta and Ralphs both have strong claims to the first supermarket.
+For example, Southern California grocery store chains Alpha Beta and Ralphs both have strong claims to being the first supermarket.
 By 1930, both chains were already operating multiple 12000 sqft self-service grocery stores.
-However, as of 1930, both chains were not yet true supermarkets in the modern sense because their prices remained quite high; one of the most important defining features of the supermarket is cheap food.
+However, as of 1930, both chains were not yet true supermarkets in the modern sense because their prices remained quite high; as noted above, one of the most important defining features of the supermarket is cheap food.
 Their main selling point was free parking.
 Other strong contenders in Texas included Weingarten's and Henke & Pillot.

 To end the debate, the Food Marketing Institute in conjunction with the Smithsonian Institution and with funding from H.J.
 Heinz, researched the issue.
 They defined the attributes of a supermarket as "self-service, separate product departments, discount pricing, marketing and volume selling".
 They determined that the first true supermarket in the United States was opened by a former Kroger employee, Michael J. Cullen, on 4 August 1930, inside a 6000 sqft former garage in Jamaica, Queens in New York City.
-The store, King Kullen, operated under the logic of "pile it high and sell it cheap".
+The store King Kullen, operated under the logic of "pile it high and sell it cheap".
+The store layout was designed by Joseph Unger, who originated the concept of customers using baskets to collect groceries before checking out at a counter.
 Everything displayed for sale in the store "had prices clearly marked", meaning that consumers would no longer need to haggle over prices.
 Cullen described his store as "the world's greatest price wrecker".
 At the time of his death in 1936, there were seventeen King Kullen stores in operation.
 Although Saunders had brought the world self-service, uniform stores, and nationwide marketing, Cullen built on this idea by adding separate food departments, selling large volumes of food at discount prices and adding a parking lot.
+Moreover, the supermarket format as pioneered by King Kullen was not only cheap, but convenient, in how it combined so many different departments under one roof which had formerly required trips to separate stores.

-Early supermarkets like King Kullen were called "cheapy markets" by industry experts at the time; this was soon replaced by the phrase "super market".
+Early supermarkets like King Kullen were called "cheapy markets" by industry experts at the time because they were literally so cheap, thanks to their rock-bottom prices; this was soon replaced by the less derogatory and more positive phrase "super market".
 The compound phrase was then closed up to become the modern term "supermarket".